Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 ### Endpoint security

 The Relecloud team also manages their security risk by applying networking constraints on their Azure resources.
-By default Azure SQL Database, Azure Cache for Redis, and Azure App Service are all publicly accessible resources.
+By default, Azure SQL Database, Azure Cache for Redis, and Azure App Service are all publicly accessible resources.

 The team secures their data, their secrets, and ensures the integrity of the